 Ben Hannant is a former Rugby League player, breakfast radio host, and all-around super dad to seven (yes, SEVEN!) kids.
 But what is his secret to a happy family?

-Ben Hannant - on life, parenting and the secret to a happy family
+Ben Hannant on life, parenting and the secret to a happy life

 Born and raised on the Gold Coast, Ben Hannant has a long list of accomplishments.
 A former Rugby League player, a State of Origin and Australian international representative and now the host of Gold Coast 90.9 Sea FM breakfast show, but Ben’s greatest accomplishment is being a husband to his amazing wife Emma and father to their seven beautiful children.
 We sat down with Ben to find out more about his family, life and traditions.

 You’re one of 11 children, did you always want a big family for yourself too?